pdxparrot/assets/SETUP.md

 * Create an empty Prefab at Prefabs/UI/MenuButton
   * Layer: UI
+  * Width: 200
+  * Height: 50
   * Add a Layout Element
     * Preferred Width: 200
     * Preferred Height: 50
   * Add a Button child - TextMeshPro (Button)
-    * Remove the Canvas and EventSystem that get added
+    * Remove any Canvas and EventSystems that get added, including any under the MenuButton container
     * Stretch the container (Button)
     * Reset the Rect Transform
     * Center the text